Scifabric/pybossa/doc/model.rst

     * HasA: User

   * User: a user account
-  * Category: an application category
+  * Category: a project category

 There are some attributes common across most of the domain objects notably: